 Meet the Researcher is a blog series to introduce GLA-funded Lyme disease researchers

 Why did you want to become a scientist?
-You’re a physician, so why did you want to do research in addition to seeing patients?

 Do you have activities or hobbies that have given you creative inspiration for your research?
 Or any that are simply for fun or relaxation?